-Section 6: Mitigation Strategies: Information regarding the mitigation goals and objectives identified by Sussex County in response to priority hazards of concern.
+Section 6: Mitigation Strategies: Information regarding the updated mitigation goals and objectives identified by Sussex County; capability assessment; and mitigation strategy development and update are included in this section.

-Section 7: Plan Maintenance Procedures: The system established by Sussex County to continue to monitor, evaluate, maintain, and update the HMP.
+Section 7: Plan Maintenance: The system established by Sussex County to continue to monitor, evaluate, maintain, and update the HMP.